|Nutrition Facts (per serving)|

 Boneless chicken breasts are used in this recipe.
-If you use very thin or small chicken breasts, adjust the time accordingly.
-If you use bone-in chicken breasts or other chicken parts, you might have to adjust the time.
+If you use very thin or small chicken breasts, bone-in chicken breasts or other chicken parts, you might have to adjust the time.
 Check with an instant-read food thermometer to make sure the chicken is thoroughly cooked.

-Serve it with pineapple slices or chunks and your favorite vegetables.
+Serve it with pineapple chunks or slices, rice or noodles, and your favorite vegetable.
 The recipe is easily scaled down for four.

 3/4 cup all-purpose flour